mrnyby/i2wd-workshop/js-basics.md

 </head>
 ```

-Just like we did with CSS files, we can bring include JavaScript files on our web page by adding a link to our HTML document's header.
+Just like we did with CSS files, we can include JavaScript files on our web page by adding to our HTML document's header.
+To bring in CSS, we used the `<link>` element.
+To bring in JS files, we use the `<script>` element.

 ## Variables and Types